Prajnashetty208/RestApplication/README.md

 Start the server and verify the configuration for inventoryservice and orderservice for default, dev and qa profile

-URL to verify the inventoryservice configuraion - http://localhost:8888/inventoryservice/dev

 URL to verify the inventoryservice configuraion - http://localhost:8888/orderservice/dev